-Should the selector travel to the tell-tale position while hunting, with the multiple brush tripped, a circuit is closed from battery in the trip circuit through the 500 chm winding of the 0 relay in parallel with the 500 chm resistance, make contact of the BA relay, terminal of the H comb at the top of the multiple bank, H multiple brush of the line finder selector, outer contacts of cam Y, winding of the H relay; to ground on the armature of the DS relay, operating the 0 and H relays.
-The 0 relay operated, opens the locking circuit of the K relay and the H relay operated, releases the LF relay, which in turn releases the F relay and UP magnet.
-The F relay released, opens the circuit (33 Pages) Page #26.
-Issue 1 - BT-501003.
-July 7, 1921.

-through the tell-tale slarm and connects ground through the X commutator brush and segment to battery through the 1000 ohm winding of the DS relay, which operates, in turn operating the DOWN magnet, restoring the selector to normal.
-The redeiver at the calling station being still removed from the switchhook, the L and BA relays are still operated and the call again goes through as described under "ORIGINATING CALL".
+55. Should the selector travel to the tell-tale position while hunting, with the multiple brush tripped, a sircuit is closed from battery in the trip circuit through the 500 ohm winding of the 0 relay in parallel with the 500 ohm resistance, make contact of the BA relay, terminal of the H combination at the top of the multiple bank, H multiple brush of the line finder selector, outer contacts of cam W, winding of the H relay, to ground on the armature of the DS relay, operating the 0 and H relays.
+The 0 relay operated, functions as previously described and the H relay operated, releases the LF relay, which in turn releases the F relay and the UP magnet.
+The F relay released, opens the circuit through the tell-tale alarm and connects ground through the X commutator brush and segment to battery through the 1000 ohm winding of the DS relay, which operates, in turn operating the DOWN magnet, restoring the selector to normal.
+The receiver at the calling station being still removed from the switchhook, the L and BA relays are still operated and the call again goes through as described under "ORIGINATING CALL".